10 Ways To Make A Man Respect You

 You need to be worthy of respect, and he needs to be a man capable of giving respect.

 It starts with respecting yourself.
-Of course you already know this; plenty of people and sites repeat the mantra.
+Of course you already know this; plenty of people and blogs repeat the mantra.
 But most of them imply that you first need to like yourself, to have conquered all your own demons, and be bubbling over with confidence.
 I don't think this impossible standard is required, so take heart!

 Respecting yourself is more about the outside than the inside, more about how you act than what you're thinking and feeling.
 It means working out your personal standards and boundaries, and doing your best to live up to them every day.
 So long as you are walking the walk, it matters not that you are carrying more baggage than Paris Hilton on a world cruise.
 In time, behaving as your very best self would behave will lead to genuinely respecting and liking yourself.